This document focuses on some important aspects of the Incompressible LBM (lattice Boltzmann method) analysis type in SimScale in detail.

-The Y+ requirements for LBM tend to be more robust than those of the equivalent finite volume methods, for example, the K-omega SST (URANS) model in the FVM implementation has an approximate requirement of 30 < Y+ < 300, however in the SimScale’s LBM implementation the lower bound is not considered a requirement and instead a more robust upper bound of less than 500 and certainly not higher than 1000 is recommended.
+The Y+ requirements for LBM tend to be more robust than those of the equivalent finite volume methods, for example, the K-omega SST (uRANS) model in the FVM implementation has an approximate requirement of 30 < Y+ < 300, however in the SimScale’s LBM implementation the lower bound is not considered a requirement and instead a more robust upper bound of less than 500 and certainly not higher than 1000 is recommended.
 The solver will additionally warn for Y+ values higher than 2000 for in the near-wall voxel.

-‘High velocities encountered that might not be handled by the current mesh resolution.
+High velocities encountered that might not be handled by the current mesh resolution.
 Please check your results and consider refining the mesh further.
 OR Mesh resolution might not be sufficient for correct turbulence modeling.
 Please check your results and consider refining the mesh.

-‘Regarding Y+ targets, Pacefish® is much more flexible than FVM codes with wall functions.
+Regarding Y+ targets, Pacefish®\(^1\) is much more flexible than FVM codes with wall functions.
 It has no limitation regarding the low-bound value.
-The results should not suffer from wall resolution as long as the size of the wallnext voxels is not exceeding 500 to 1000.
+The results should not suffer from wall resolution as long as the size of the wall-next voxels is not exceeding 500 to 1000.

 K-omega SST Model

-From Figure 1 we can see the different regions of the boundary layer and why when modelling the layer it’s encouraged to avoid the Log Law Region.
+From Figure 2 we can see the different regions of the boundary layer and why when modelling the layer it’s encouraged to avoid the Log Law Region.
 However, K-omega SST models the layer up until the first cell then solves from there on, and this model has been proven to be very accurate in many industries including the aerospace industry.

-LES is more accurate as this models only eddies smaller than the grid filter and solves the flow regime larger than the grid filter size.
+LES is more accurate as it models only eddies smaller than the grid filter and solves the flow regime larger than the grid filter size.
 Amongst one of its downfalls is its inability in its standard form to model walls, therefore requiring a very fine mesh, or simply dealing with flows where wall interactions are least predominant.
-Pure LES models such as the ‘LES Smagorinsky’ model require similar Y+ requirements to the equivalent FVM model, where y+ is around or below 1.
+Pure LES models such as the ‘LES Smagorinsky’ model require similar Y+ requirements to the equivalent FVM model, where Y+ is around or below 1.
 This is one of the main reasons LES will be a more expensive simulation.

-However, if a wall model were to be added, we could obtain the accuracy improvements without the requirement of such a fine mesh, and this is where the advantage of DES or Detached Eddy Simulation comes from.
+However, if a wall model were to be added, we could obtain the accuracy improvements without the requirement of such a fine mesh, and this is where the advantage of DES or Detached Eddy Simulation comes in.

 DES turbulence models are a hybrid LES-uRANS model that uses RANS formulation in the boundary layer and LES formulation in the far-field achieving an optimum between both worlds.
-In the LBM solver two detached eddy models are available, the K-omega SST DDES (Delayed Detached Eddy Simulation) and the K-omega SST IDDES (Improved Delayed Detached Eddy Simulation).
+In the LBM solver, two detached eddy models are available, the K-omega SST DDES (Delayed Detached Eddy Simulation) and the K-omega SST IDDES (Improved Delayed Detached Eddy Simulation).

-The DES models ‘K-omega SST DDES’ and ‘K-omega SST IDDES’ have similar requirements to the URANS ‘K-omega SST’ since the wall model is based upon the same model however, at some point the near-wall region transitions from K-omega SST to LES.
+The DES models ‘K-omega SST DDES’ and ‘K-omega SST IDDES’ have similar wall requirements to the uRANS ‘K-omega SST’ since the wall model is based upon the same model however, at some point the near-wall region transitions from K-omega SST to LES.

 Reynolds Scaling Factor

-The Reynolds number is defined as Re = U.L/v where ‘L’ is the reference length, ‘U’ is the velocity and ‘v’ is the kinematic viscosity of the fluid.
-When a scaling factor is applied, instead of sizing the geometry down, the viscosity is instead increased to ensure that the Reynolds number is reduced to the correct scaling.
+The Reynolds number is defined as \(Re = U L/ \nu\) where \(L\) is the reference length, \(U\) is the velocity, and \(\nu\) is the kinematic viscosity of the fluid.
+When a scaling factor is applied, instead of sizing the geometry down, the viscosity is increased to ensure that the Reynolds number is reduced to the correct scaling.

 Please consider grid transition at solids as some EXPENSIVE operation in terms of results quality even if you do not get any NaNs and do not directly see the effects.
 This means you can use it, but do it carefully.
-Try best to maintain same refinement level for solids as far as possible.
+Try best to maintain the same refinement level for solids as far as possible.
 Just try to follow the above mentioned rule of thumb using a VoxelizedVolume with unidirectional extrusion size of 4 voxels and directional downstream extrusion of 16 voxels and you will get very good geometry-adapted meshes being a lot better suited for the simulation in almost any case than those refinement regions build of manual boxes.
-Generally consider refinement boxes being some tool from the Navier-Stokes world.
+Generally, consider refinement boxes being some tool from the Navier-Stokes world.
 They still work for Pacefish, but VoxelizedVolumes work much better.